Person injured after a slip and fall accident on a wet floor in a Missouri store

 Commercial properties and businesses typically carry higher liability limits than private homeowners.
 If you were injured at a grocery store, restaurant, hotel, or retail chain, the available coverage is usually much greater than in a residential case.

-What Damages Are Hardest to Prove in Slip and Fall Cases?
+Which Damages Are Hardest to Prove in a Slip and Fall?

 Non-economic damages are consistently the most disputed category in slip and fall claims.
 Pain and suffering, emotional distress, and loss of enjoyment are real, but they are invisible on a spreadsheet.
 Insurance companies routinely undervalue them or deny them entirely.